-- You are responsible to start repaying your loan six months after completing your studies or when you are no longer a full-time post secondary student.
+- You are responsible to start repaying your loan 6 months after you graduate, finish your studies, stop attending university or when you are no longer a full-time post secondary student.

 - Your financial aid through OSAP is based on a formula that compares your educational costs and expected contributions from your parents and your own income and assets.